4ms/metamodule-plugin-sdk/docs/element-groups.md

 - The element list separates element types with headers ("Params:", "Jacks:").
 A new header appears whenever the type changes, so keep elements of the same type together unless you want the headers to repeat.
-- While you're patching a cable, the list shows jacks only, in panel order, ignoring groups and `order`.

 ## Naming elements

-An element can be specified in one of three ways:
+An element can be specified in one of three ways: by display name, by enum, or by ID.
+You can mix-and-match methods even within the same group.

-### By name
+### By display name

 You can specify the string display name of the element, as it appears on the MetaModule screen (e.g. `"Cutoff"`).
 Matching ignores case.